header-utility-container

 Celina Canales

-As Director of University Engagement, Celina manages signature university events, including the VU Together series, Convocation, Baccalaureate, Commencement, and other campus-wide gatherings.
-She ensures these events embody Vanguard’s spirit-filled culture and unwavering commitment to excellence.
-Additionally, she plays a key role in the Leading with Integrity, Faith, and Trust (LIFT) Committee, championing women’s initiatives that align with the university’s core value of promoting women in leadership.
+As Director of University Engagement, Celina manages signature university milestones, including the VU Together series, Convocation, Baccalaureate, and Commencement.
+She ensures these gatherings reflect Vanguard’s spirit-filled culture and commitment to excellence.
+Additionally, she advances women in leadership through her active role on the Leading with Integrity, Faith, and Trust (LIFT) Committee.

-Celina began her journey at Vanguard in 2015 as the Director of Academic Operations in the Office of the Provost.
-An alumna of Vanguard University, she earned a BA in Business Administration and a master’s degree in Business Organizational Leadership.
-With over 22 years of experience in nonprofit management, she brings exceptional expertise and passion to her work.
+Celina began her tenure at Vanguard in 2015 as the Director of Academic Operations in the Office of the Provost.
+An alumna of Vanguard University, she earned her BA in Business Administration and a Master’s degree in Business Organizational Leadership.
+She brings over 23 years of nonprofit management experience to her work.
+Celina and her husband, Johnny, reside in Costa Mesa with their two children, Cienna (6) and Caleb (4).

 Resources and Initiatives